paulsinclair51/briteTest/docs/md/Contributor_Guide.md

   - No breaking changes (syntax or behavior) to the APIs.
   - No breaking changes to the Runner Framework.
   - Minor refactorying of implementation.
+  - If incremented, it must be updated for all files (.h, .c, and .md) to the same minor value, even if the file was not otherwise modified with patch reset to 0.

 - Major